AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 Files relating to Text UI Testing can be found [here](../text-ui-test/).

+Text UI testing has been configured to simulate multiple sessions run by the same user with a total of 10 tests being run.
+Details of each set of tests can be found in the README in the above directory.
+Tests can be modified by changing command calls in the `input` subdirectory, but this is not recommended since the differing expected output may cause tests to fail.

 When running tests on a Windows system, run the following command from the specificied directory:
 ```
 ./runtest.bat